Fast Track Your Career in Australia as a Civil Engineering Draftsperson

 Occupations in Unit Group 3122

-Unit Group 3122 in the Australian and New Zealand Standard Classification of Occupations (ANZSCO code) includes the following engineering occupations: Civil Engineering Draftsperson, and Civil Engineering Technician.
-Each of these occupations involves different responsibilities and requires different skills and qualifications.
+Unit Group 3122 in the Australian and New Zealand Standard Classification of Occupations (ANZSCO code) covers two key careers: Civil Engineering Draftsperson and Civil Engineering Technician.
+Both roles are essential in the civil engineering field, but they focus on different areas.

 English Requirement